s-ol/mmm/root/articles/mmmfs/motivation/text$markdown+sidenotes.md

 Cragg coins the term "inert data"<mmm-embed path="../references/super-powers" wrap="sidenote"></mmm-embed> for the data created and left behind by apps and applications in the computing model that is currently prevalent: Most data today is either intrinsically linked to one specific application, that controls and limits access to the actual information, or, even worse, stored in the cloud where users have no direct access at all.
-In the latter case users depend soley on online tools that require a stable network connection and a modern browser and could be modified, removed, or otherwise negatively impacted at any moment.
+In the latter case users depend solely on online tools that require a stable network connection and a modern browser and could be modified, removed, or otherwise negatively impacted at any moment.

-Aside from being inaccesible to users, the resulting complex proprietary formats are also opaque and useless to other applications and the operating system, which often is a huge missed opportunity:
+Aside from being inaccessible to users, the resulting complex proprietary formats are also opaque and useless to other applications and the operating system, which often is a huge missed opportunity:
 The .docx format for example, commonly used for storing mostly textual data enriched with images and on occasion videos, is in fact a type of archive that can contain many virtual files internally, such as the various media files contained